WYWM Logo

 The basis for our processing of your personal information under the GDPR is with your consent and/or to enable us to perform the contract with you related to the services you have asked us to provide.
 If you don’t provide us with personal information we are unlikely to be able to provide you with our services.

-What information we collect and hold and why?
+What information do we collect and hold and why?

 For Companies